BayeSN-TD: Time Delay and $H_0$ Estimation for Lensed SN H0pe: Acknowledgements

 \section{Acknowledgements}

 The authors thank Brenda Frye and Suhail Dhawan for helpful discussion.
 MG and KSM are supported by the European Union’s Horizon 2020 research and innovation programme under ERC Grant Agreement No. 101002652 (BayeSN; PI K.\ Mandel) and Marie Skłodowska-Curie Grant Agreement No. 873089 (ASTROSTAT-II).
-This research was supported in part by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.
+This research was supported in part by the Munich Institute for Astro, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.
 ST was supported by funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programmes (grant agreement no. 101018897 CosmicExplorer) and by the research project grant `Understanding the Dynamic Universe' funded by the Knut and Alice Wallenberg Foundation under Dnr KAW 2018.0067.
 JDRP is supported by NASA through Einstein Fellowship grant No. HF2-51541.001 awarded by the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 CL acknowledges support under DOE award DESC0010008 to Rutgers University and support from HST-GO-17474.
+MP is supported by NASA through a Einstein Fellowship grant No. HST-HF2-51583.001-A awarded by the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 E.E.H.\ is supported by a Gates Cambridge Scholarship (\#OPP1144).
 AA gratefully acknowledges support from AST2206195 (P.I.
 Narayan), to develop anomaly detection methods to identify lensed supernovae, and HST-GO-17128 (PI: R. Foley) to adapt BayeSN to model JWST and HST observations of type Ia supernovae.
 AA gratefully acknowledges support from NSF AST-2421845 and support from the Simons Foundation as part of the NSF-Simons SkAI Institute as a 2026 SkAI Graduate Fellow at UIUC.
 GN gratefully acknowledges NSF support from NSF CAREER grant AST-2239364, supported in-part by funding from Charles Simonyi, to model type Ia supernovae with ground- and space-based data, AST 2206195 to develop anomaly detection methods to identify lensed supernovae, and DOE support through the Department of Physics at the University of Illinois, Urbana Champaign (Grant No. 13771275) to deploy the lensed SN modeling pipeline from this work for the Vera C. Rubin Observatory.
 GN also gratefully acknowledges support from NSF AST-2421845 and support from the Simons Foundation as part of the NSF-Simons SkAI Institute, and NSF OAC1841625, OAC-1934752, OAC-2311355, AST-2432428 as part of the Scalable Cyberinfrastructure for Multi-messenger Astrophysics (SCIMMA) team.